Corynebacterium: Cell wall

 The cell wall is distinctive, with a predominance of mesodiaminopimelic acid in the murein wall and many repetitions of arabinogalactan, as well as corynemycolic acid (a mycolic acid with 22 to 26 carbon atoms), bound by disaccharide bonds called L-Rhap-(1 → 4)--D-GlcNAc-phosphate.
 These form a complex commonly seen in Corynebacterium species: the mycolyl-AG–peptidoglican (mAGP).
 Unlike most corynebacteria, Corynebacterium kroppenstedtii does not contain mycolic acids.
+4. The cellular envelope of Corynebacterium has esterified short-chain alpha-branched and beta-hydroxy fatty acids that are covalently bound to the peptidoglycan wall, forming a mycolyl-peptidoglycan complex.
+This contributes to the stress resistance and pathogenicity of Corynebacterium.
+The Corynebacteria that are pathogenic to plants lack teichoic acid in their cell walls.
+Corynebacterium is Gram-positive and teichoic acid is found in the cell walls of Gram-positive bacteria.

 Culture

 Corynebacteria grow slowly, even on enriched media.
 In nutritional requirements, all need biotin to grow.
 Some strains also need thiamine and PABA.
 Some of the Corynebacterium species with sequenced genomes have between 2.5 and 3.0 million base pairs.
 The bacteria grow in Loeffler's medium, blood agar, and trypticase soy agar (TSA).
 They form small, grayish colonies with a granular appearance, mostly translucent, but with opaque centers, convex, with continuous borders.
 The color tends to be yellowish-white in Loeffler's medium.
 In TSA, they can form grey colonies with black centers and dentated borders that either resemble flowers (C. gravis), continuous borders (C. mitis), or a mix between the two forms (C. intermedium).